AthinaDavari/Lab_Assignments_Applied_Engineering/sourcecodeanalyzer/README.md

 Design Patterns Used: Facade\
 Package: analyzefile\
 We wanted demoCliend class to low coupled to implementations.
+#### Why you selected a specific pattern?
+- We want all the steps of the analysis proccess to be on a class which works as a subsystem.

 #### Which classes participate in the pattern, serving what role?
 Facade: AnalyzeFileFacade.java